laureneolin/Portfolio/Mission_Control_API_Reference_Guide.md

 ```
 ## Vessels & Telemetry

-The `vessels` endpoint will allow the client to **receive lists, register, and receive details for a vessel**.
-The `telemetry` endpoint provides **live data for vessels**, including position, heading, speed, battery status, and sensor summaries.
+The client will be able to **receive lists, register, and receive details for a vessel** through the `vessels` endpoint.
+Position, heading, speed, battery life, and sensor summaries are among the **live data for vessels** that are provided by the `telemetry` endpoint.

 | Method | Path | Description |
 |--------|------|------------|